Updated: July 22, 2017

-- 6-Hour Best of Santorini Tour – No boats, this is a tour of Santorini itself with a professional guide.
+- 6-Hour Best of Santorini Tour (Private) – No boats, this is a tour of Santorini itself with a professional guide.
 The tour visits three of my favorite places: Akrotiri (the fantastic ruins of the ancient town destroyed by the volcano eruption), Pyrgos (old town with twisting pathways and churches galore, incredible views too), and Oia (the single most beautiful village on Santorini).
 There are also stops at Red and Black beaches, a local winery (Venetsanos), and the picturesque town of Firostefani.
 Hotel pickup and drop-off make this a super easy way to see the island in one day.